Being Your Own General Contractor

 The biggest benefit of being your own contractor is the ability to make sure you are getting exactly what you want, and of course saving money.
 Professional contractors are in the business to turn a profit, and charging twenty to thirty percent on top of materials costs is not unheard of.
 If you do the job yourself you obviously save that percentage.

 Professional contractors stay profitable by executing jobs quickly and accurately without costly mistakes and call-backs.
-Your goals as your own GC must be similar.
-If you have the time and skills, and really have the desire to tackle the job yourself, it just may make sense to be your own general contractor.
+Your goals as your own general contractor must be similar.
+If you have the time and skills, and really have the desire to tackle the job yourself, being your own general contractor can work to your benefit.